CAT CLINIC INFORMATION AND CONSENT FORM

 - If your cat is pregnant we will proceed with the spay and euthanize the kittens postoperatively if required.

-- If your male cat doesn't have two testes descended he won't qualify for the program and will be returned to you intact.
-This condition is called cryptorchidism and requires abdominal or inguinal surgery to locate and remove the undescended testicle.
-It is important to neuter these cats because the condition is heritable and undescended testes pose a greatly increased risk for becoming cancerous.
+- If your male cat does not have two testes descended he won't qualify for the program and will be returned to you intact This condition is called cryptorchidism and requires abdominal or inguinal surgery to locate and remove the undescended testicle.
+It is important to neuter these cats because the condition is heritable and can result in cancer.

-I have read and understand the procedure my cat is undergoing today, the associated risks, and the pre and postoperative instructions and understand that I am financially responsible for all postoperative care of my cat.
+- All cats require payment at booking.
+No shows or cancellations <24hours will not be issued a refund.
+Attempts to fill a <24hr cancellation will be made and only then would a refund be given.
+Cancellation >48hr receive full refund.
+Thank you very much for your support of this program in our community - we appreciate it very much!
+I have read and understand the procedure my cat is undergoing today, the associated risks, and the pre and postoperative instructions and understand that I am finacially responsible for all postoperative care of my cat.
+Discharge is prior to 5pm.